 To become the greatest band of all time, two slacker, wannabe-rockers set out on a quest to steal a legendary guitar pick that gives its holders incredible guitar skills, from a maximum security Rock and Roll museum.

-Down and out rock star Dewey Finn gets fired from his band, and he faces a mountain of debts and depression.
-He takes a job as a 4th grade substitute teacher at an uptight private school where his attitude and hijinx have a powerful effect on his students.
-He also meets Zack, a 10-year-old guitar prodigy, who could help Dewey win a "battle of the bands" competition, which would solve his financial problems and put him back in the spotlight.Written by
+After being kicked out of his rock band, guitarist Dewey Finn faces a mountain of debts and depression.
+He shares an apartment with an old band member, Ned Schneebly, who is now a substitute teacher.
+Dewey accepts a job as a substitute teacher at a snobbish private elementary school where his attitude and hijinx have a powerful result on his students.
+He learns they are talented young musicians, and he decides to form a rock band with them to win the $10,000 prize money in a local band contest.
+Once Dewey wins a competition called "Battle of the Bands", the prize money would solve his financial problems and put him back in the rock music spotlight.Written by

 See more »

 66 of 77 people found this review helpful.

 Was this review helpful to you?